Our Board members

 Read more

-In 1987 Win accepted an invitation to join the Rotary Club of Dalkeith and he continues to be an active member.
-In 1996 he was awarded a Paul Harris Fellowship, and was Club President in 1999/2000.
+Win has been an active member of the Rotary Club of Dalkeith since 1987.
+In 1996 he was awarded a Paul Harris Fellowship and was Club President in 1999/2000.
 In 2002, he received a ‘Sapphire Pin’ attachment to his Paul Harris Fellowship award.
 His wife, Margaret, also received both awards.
-In 2008 Win received a SERVICE ABOVE SELF award, one of only 150 such awards granted annually worldwide.
-In 1991 Win became involved in the Rotary Project –‘Bali Eye Clinic’ and worked with the Management Committee until the formation of The John Fawcett Foundation (JFF).
-He joined the JFF Executive Board in 2002.
-Following their retirement in 2007, Win and Margaret, increased their involvement in the Foundation, and are regular and frequent visitors to Bali.
-The awards mentioned above are in recognition of the work done for Bali Eye Clinic/The John Fawcett Foundation over the years.
-In October 2015 Win was elected Chairman of the Foundation and continued in that role until April 2021.
+In 2008 Win received a Service Above Self award, one of only 150 such awards granted annually worldwide.
+These awards are all in recognition of the work done for Bali Eye Clinic/The John Fawcett Foundation over the years.
+In 1991 Win became involved in the Rotary Project, ‘Bali Eye Clinic’, and worked with the Management Committee until the formation of The John Fawcett Foundation (JFF).
+He joined the JFF Board in 2002.
+Following their retirement in 2007, Win and Margaret increased their involvement in the Foundation, and are regular and frequent visitors to Bali.
+In 2015 Win was elected Chair of the Foundation and continued in that role until 2021.
 In 2018 he was awarded the Order of Australia Medal (OAM), principally for his work with JFF.
 He looks forward to continuing to assist the people of Indonesia for many more years.

 Board Member